EVILESTHOOK0666/NLP-Trigram-Classifier/README.md

-# NLP-preprocessing
+# NLP-Trigram-Classifier
-Preprocessing scripts for natural language processing.
+A category based classifier based on trigram model.<br/>
-Trigram training and utilization to classify queries into categories for chatbot query response.
+The classfier uses preprocessing and trigrams to train itself and detect categories in chatbot queries.